Downlink/test/Readme.md

 ```
 #### Set Simulated GPIO Output Resources on Non-Raspberry Device

 Similar with input objects, you can set GPIO output objects in simulation for Windows or Linux computers for trial.
-Set the GPIO output objects as usual with a callback and add a property `type` with a value of *sim* or *simulation*.
+Set the GPIO output objects as usual with a callback and add a `type` property with a value of *sim* or *simulation* from the object argument.

 ```js
 const { Device }  = require('m2m');